sumeet2908/M3_Group33/BiCom_System/1_Requirements/README.md

 |LLR3|Press blue button 3 time, All led  glows in clockwise manner.
 |LLR4|Press blue button 4 time, All led glows in anticlockwise manner.

+## 5W's And 1H

+## Who
+## oPeople who own a car.

+## What
+## oThe system can control the feature of car by wireless key.
+## oThe status of different features of the car is given by LED's or display.

+## When
+## oWhen the user wants to know the status of windows , alarm ,battery and door.

+## Where
+## oWhere the owner want to use the features of ther car provided .

+## Why
+## oTo know the working and ststuus of different features of the car.
+## oTo use diffewrent feature of the car with ease .

+## How
+## oThe features can be used by buttons of your remote or device .